Lore & Lyrics

 This project is built on and inspired by The Swiftie & The Scholar - the podcast hosted by Angela McDow and Dr. Jerry Coats.

-Together, they explore the lyrics, lore, and literary craft of Taylor Swift’s songwriting, bringing close attention and insight to each song.
+Together, they explore the lyrics, lore, and literary craft of Taylor Swift’s songwriting, working through the songs one at a time.

 Listen on YouTube →